mathesar-foundation/mathesar-wiki/engineering/issue-triage.md

 - One `status:` label describing the current status of the issue.

 There are also other labels you should consider applying:
+- `priority` labels for issues that are either urgent or are for future consideration.
 - `restricted:` labels for issues that are not open to the community.
   - All `work: design` issues should also be marked `restricted: design team` because only the design team can currently work on those.
   - Consider marking complicated issues or issues that touch the fundamental architecture of Mathesar as `restricted: maintainers`.